jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Implement continuous monitoring
 and detection of anomalies and LLM models behavioral changes.
 Limit the
-LLM components access to minimum resources required for its scope.
+LLM components’ access to minimum resources required for its scope.
-104Microsoft Digital Defense Report 2023
+104 Microsoft Digital Defense Report 2023
 Chapter 5 Innovating for Security and Resilience
 Using the power of AI for cybersecurity continued Insights on